marioortizmanero/nullderef.com/content/blog/rust-async-sync/index.md

 }
 ```

 While the handle does make our blocking client faster[^block-on-perf], there is an even more performant way to do it.
-This is what {{< crate reqwest >}} itself does, in case you're interested.
+This is what {% crate "reqwest" %} itself does, in case you're interested.
 In short, it spawns a thread that calls `block_on` waiting on a channel with jobs[^block-on-channels][^block-on-reqwest].

 Unfortunately, this solution still has quite the overhead.
 You pull in large dependencies like `futures` or `tokio`, and include them in your binary.
 All of that, in order to... actually end up writing blocking code.
 So not only is it a cost at runtime, but also at compile time.
 It just feels wrong to me.

-And you still have a good amount of duplicate code, even if it's just definitions, which can sum up. {{< crate reqwest >}} is a huge project and can probably afford this for their `blocking` module.
+And you still have a good amount of duplicate code, even if it's just definitions, which can sum up. {% crate "reqwest" %} is a huge project and can probably afford this for their `blocking` module.
 But for a less popular crate like `rspotify`, this is harder to pull off.

 <a name="_duplicating_the_crate"></a>
 ### Duplicating the crate